My Verses for Your Motivation

 II.
 The Futility of Worldly Life

-Youth spent in study, midlife in gain,
+Youth spent in study, midlife chasing gain,

-Old age in clinging to health in vain—
+Old age clutching at health in vain—

 Yet none know where the dead remain.